Become a lunch-packing pro.

 Try Theme Thursdays

 Celebrate international flavors with a new theme every Thursday.
-You could try a Mexican-inspired dish, like these Fiesta Chicken Roll-Ups, which can be as mild or spicy as you’d like.
+You could try a Mexican-inspired dish, like this Fiesta Chicken Shells with Piña Colada Fruit recipe, which can be as mild or spicy as you’d like.
 Then there’s Italian, Asian, Indian, or Southern-style foods that would make any lunch companion’s mouth water.

 No Fork?
 No Problem.